Custom Components

 The package is validated on upload to check if its structure complies with the template.

-4. Check the upload status using the Get Custom Component endpoint.
+2. If you uploaded using API or commands, use the Get Custom Component endpoint.
 If the component is uploaded successfully, you can use it in your pipelines.

 5. Use the component in your pipelines just like any other component.